-Your initial deposit of $300 is refundable less a $100 per person cancellation fee for cancellations 90+ days prior to trip departure.
-Payment in full is due 90 days prior to trip departure and is non-refundable.
+Your initial deposit of $300 per person is non-refundable.
+Payment in full is due 90 days prior to trip departure and is also non-refundable.

 Our cancellation policy applies in every instance and there will be no exceptions for any reason.
 Western River Expeditions will not issue any refund for arriving late or leaving a trip early whether voluntary or caused by other circumstances.
 Western River Expeditions is not responsible for any expenses incurred due to travel delays, flight cancellations, or illness.
 Western River Expeditions assumes no financial responsibility for personal injury, emergency evacuation, or personal equipment lost or damaged in any way.

 Depending on availability and advance notice, you may have the option to transfer your reservation to another date or trip for a transfer fee.
 This is not guaranteed, and availability and transfer policies vary between trips.

 If you are concerned about the possibility of having to cancel, you will find information about cancellation coverage at at https://www.westernriver.com/cancellation.